 The Chair of the Committee on Nominations is the Past President immediately completing the Presidential offices.

-The members of the Nominations will come from the pool of Past Presidents starting with the five most recent Past Presidents and at least two other Council members.
+The members of the Nominations will come from the pool of Past Presidents starting with the five most recent Past Presidents, at least two other Council members and the previous year’s Chair of the committee.
 The presidential officers or current board members will not be members of this committee.
 The Chairperson of the House of Delegates will be a non-voting Ex-Officio member of this committee.

 The report of the Committee on Nominations shall be presented to the House of Delegates